iWdGo/GoCompilerEfficiency/README.md

 - Don't bother to use anything but the len() to get the [size of an array](./src/lenarray/README.md)
 - Don't duplicate code to handle the [first item of a list](./src/firstitem/README.md)
 - Don't try to [keep a single exit](./src/singleexit/README.md)
+- Always use [shadowing inside a for loop](./src/isvalid/README.md) even for a boolean

 ***Arrays***
 - [Array of struct](./src/arraysstruct/README.md) is as efficient as multiple arrays.